jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 #### Successful Wercker Build and Deployment

 From your local development machine, push the wercker file to your GitHub static site repository.
 Wercker will now trigger the workflow containing the build and deploy-production pipelines.
+If there are no issues, the workflow will execute successfully.

 <p align="center">
   <img src="/images/wercker/deploy_success.jpg" alt="Deploy success" />